-Financial records are maintained in accordance with Generally Accepted Accounting Principles (GAAP) and conform to state and federal laws defined by the Comptroller, Examiners of Public Accounts, and the USDA Forest Service.
-A component of Financial Services, the Purchasing Division, ensures that the MFC follows purchasing laws and fulfills necessary requirements.
+Financial records are maintained following the Generally Accepted Accounting Principles (GAAP) and conform to state and federal laws defined by the Comptroller, Examiners of Public Accounts, and the USDA Forest Service.
+In addition, a component of Financial Services, the Purchasing Division, ensures that the MFC follows purchasing laws and fulfills necessary requirements.